 The Radiology Medical Student Education Committee, in concert with the student-run Radiology Interest Group, is working to continually expand and improve medical student education in radiology.
 Current projects include a mentoring program for students who are considering becoming radiologists and a shadowing program that gives students a one-on-one opportunity with faculty and residents to experience life as a radiologist.

-For questions regarding medical student education in Radiology, please contact:
+For questions regarding medical student education in Radiology, please visit the School of Medicine Visiting Students page or contact:

-Kimi L. Kondo, DO, Director of Medical Student Education
+Kimi L. Kondo, D.O.
+FSIR, Director of Medical Student Education